memgraph/documentation/pages/querying/performance-optimization.md

 | "* Once"                           | 2                                  | "  0.001765 %"                     | "  0.000131 ms"                    |
 +------------------------------------+------------------------------------+------------------------------------+------------------------------------+
 ```

-This time we want to find the `:Transfer` node with the specific year property, and the `Filter` is applied to filter the results from `ScanALL`, again all nodes from the graph.
+This time, the goal is to find the `:Transfer` node with the specific year property, and the `Filter` is applied to filter the results from `ScanALL,` again all nodes from the graph.

 The first optimization step would be to create a [label index](../fundamentals/indexes#label-index).
-This would allow the query to search just for a specifc set of nodes.
+This would allow the query to search just for a specific set of nodes.

-Here is the example:
+Here is an example:

 ```
 CREATE INDEX ON :Transfer;